minio/minio/docs/kms/IAM.md

 # KMS IAM/Config Encryption

-MinIO will soon release a change that re-works the encryption of IAM and configuration data.
-Currently, MinIO encrypts IAM data (user/temp. credentials, policies and other configuration data) with the cluster root credentials before storing it on the backend disks.
-After release `RELEASE.2021-04-22T15-44-28Z` onwards, MinIO will use the KMS provided keys to encrypt the IAM data instead of the cluster root credentials.
-If the KMS is not enabled, MinIO will store the IAM data as plain text in its backend.
+MinIO supports encrypting config, IAM assets with KMS provided keys.
+If the KMS is not enabled, MinIO will store the config, IAM data as plain text erasure coded in its backend.

 ### MinIO KMS Quick Start